Climate-friendly air conditioning: A really cool idea

 As the effects of climate change are becoming more prominent every day, there is an increased sense of urgency and activity to accelerate the transition to a power grid fueled by renewable energy, to electric vehicles, and to low-carbon ways of producing food, steel, and concrete.
-However, one sector that isn’t receiving sufficient global attention in terms of climate action is the cooling sector, which currently represents around 10% of all global greenhouse gas (GHG) emissions.
+However, one sector that isn’t receiving sufficient global attention in terms of climate action is the cooling sector, which currently represents more than 7% of global greenhouse gas (GHG) emissions.
 To put this into perspective, cooling is responsible for more annual GHG emissions than air travel and ocean shipping combined.
 Unfortunately, mitigating these emissions is not as simple as stopping all cooling activities.
 In a warming world, cooling is essential for keeping people cool and productive, as well as preserving our food and medicine.

 Why cooling is a big issue that will only get bigger

 Because of rising temperatures, growing global income levels, and increasing urbanization, the demand for air conditioners (ACs) is due to skyrocket over the coming decades.
 In fact, the number of room ACs is projected to more than triple, increasing by over 3 billion units by 2050, many of which will be installed in developing countries where the climate is very warm and/or humid.